 I've always hated the term "IT'S NOT FAIR", especially when said by adults.
 Boris Johnson's chief aide, Dominic Cummings, incensed the nation this week, fuelling calls for his immediate dismissal.
 Among the rage, were claims that "IT'S NOT FAIR".
 This week, I explain why I hate that sentence.
 Oh, I got a monstrously negative review of my documentary 'Waiting With a Killer' this week, so let's talk about that, too.

 My allergy to the IDEA of fame was discussed in episodes 1 & 14.
 This week, yet again, by total fluke, I stumbled across two more interviews where celebrities explore the drawbacks of being 'known'.
-Let's discuss this issue (again!), and make some outlandish predictions about my future documentary project 'The Train' x
+Let's discuss this issue (again!), make some outlandish predictions about my future documentary project 'The Train' and reveal the influence US comedian Kate Quigley has had on this podcast x

 Realising that you might bring very little value to your friendships isn't a moment to celebrate, but it's certainly one to contemplate.
 This week, I asked some searching questions of myself and my friends.
 In this episode, I encourage you to do the same.